ISSUIUC/TARS-Software/README.md

 ```

 Things to keep in mind about code formatting:
 - The code style being used is defined in `.clang-format`.
 It currently follows Google's C++ style guide exactly.
+However, a modification was made so that the maximum characters per line was increased from 80 to 120.
 - Third party libraries (e.g.`ChRt` which is ChibiOS) are exempted from code-style checks and the auto formatting script.
 This is to avoid any possibility of breaking proven/working libraries.
+If adding a new library to flight code, make sure to update `.clang-format-ignore` with the relevant file path if it isn't in `lib`.
   - Exempt directories should be listed in `.clang-format-ignore` so they don't get auto-formatted by the script.
   - Exempt directories should also be listed in `.github/workflows/clang_format_check.yml` on the lines with `exclude:`, so they're not checked for style violations by GitHub.
 - Changing/tweaking the style guide is always option!
 If you have ideas, reach out!